ed-kurlyak/TOMBRAID/README.md

 **Software rendering project (no DirectX/OpenGL).**

 Special thanks to LostArtefacts & Marcin Kurczewski for their previous work — this reverse engineering is partial, and the source code is as close as possible to the original Core Design EXE.
+The project is based on the source code from <a href="https://github.com/LostArtefacts/TRX">https://github.com/LostArtefacts/TRX</a>

 ## Overview